Gepetto/sassa/README.md

 # Sassa Quadruped Robot

-"Sassa" is an ongoing open-source, open-hardware quadruped robot project, currently in development at LAAS.
+"Sassa" is an ongoing open-source, open-hardware quadruped robot project, currently in development by the Gepetto Team at LAAS.

 **Image of the Robot**